Consistent order estimation and minimal penalties

 where $K\ge 1$ and $\eta(q)\ge q$ is a strictly increasing function.
 Define the penalty

 where $\varpi(n)$ is any function such that

 Then $\hat q_n\to q^\star$ as $n\to\infty$ $\mathbf{P}^\star$-a.s. \end{cor}

 Corollary \ref{cor:mainconsist} states that, when $\mathcal{M}_q^n= \mathcal{M}_q$ does not depend on $n$, the penalized likelihood order estimator is strongly consistent provided the penalty grows faster than $\log\log n$ and slower than $n$.
 Clearly the $\log\log n$ rate is the minimal one attainable by applying Theorem \ref{thm:mainconsist}.
 This raises the question whether the $\log\log n$ rate is indeed minimal, in the sense that smaller penalties yield inconsistent estimators.
-The following result (which follows easily from Theorem \ref{thm:lowerlil}) shows that this is indeed the case, so that the result of Corollary \ref{cor:mainconsist} is essentially optimal.
+The following result shows that this is indeed the case, so that the result of Corollary \ref{cor:mainconsist} is essentially optimal.